qian2z/auto-grader/README.md

 - **Downloadable .csv Results:** The application enables users to download the results of essay submissions in a convenient .csv file.
 This file compiles all necessary information related to the essay submissions.
 - **Loading Indicator:** Enhancing user experience, the application includes loading indicators to display the status of document uploads and results generation.
 - **Error Handling:** Comprehensive error handling ensures that users are informed of any issues during the essay submission process.
 Well-designed and described error pages provide clarity and guidance.
-- **Secure API Key Handling:** Created a server-side API endpoint in the application that acts as a proxy to the external API.
+- **Secure API Key Handling:** Created server-side API endpoints in the application that acts as a proxy to the external APIs.

 ## Technologies Used
 - Next.js